Below are some tips, tricks and video tutorials on

 - Face the target with feet squared, shoulder width apart.
 (Just like a pitcher would in baseball by pointing

-his foot none throwing foot towards his target.)
+none throwing foot towards his target.)

 - Work on casting with your wrists and not your arms.